lisaoude/browser-technologies-2021/README.md

 ### :red_circle: Error testing
 To see what would happen if someone had localStorage turned off, I did an extra test round.

 First, I made a typo in ```localStorage.setItem```, so nothing would be able to get stored.
 My test showed that everything else still works as normal, except for the localStorage.
 ![setItem_off](https://user-images.githubusercontent.com/57795294/113145183-6c6a7880-922e-11eb-8cba-0e58458df864.gif)

 </br>

 For my second test, I made a typo in ```localStorage.getItem```, so I would be able to get my input values, but they would be stored..
 I thought.
 My test showed otherwise!
-My input vulues didn't get stored at all, so there wasn't even anything to **get** to begin with.
+My input values didn't get stored at all, so there wasn't even anything to **get** to begin with.
 ![getItem_off](https://user-images.githubusercontent.com/57795294/113145185-6d030f00-922e-11eb-811d-0b9a788eb0b3.gif)

 <br/>